scristofari/image-server/part4/PART4.md

 ## Tests

-We now change the tests to reflex the real calls, we need the router with all the middlewares.
+We now change the tests to reflect the real calls, the middlewares need to be called from the router.
-For this, we run a test server, and do the request.
+So we run a test server, and do the request.

 ```go
 	var server = httptest.NewServer(handlers())